In the beginning

 it started as a little girls dream

 Hi.
-My name is Anthea and I am Wildwoods through and through.
+My name is Anthea and Wildwoods is my passion.

 My riding centre in Surrey is a BHS, ABRS and Pony Club centre that has got over 40 years of experience in delivering a passion for horses “we don’t just teach!”